zhanxw/rvtests/README.md

 (##) In trait column, B or Q stand for binary or quantitative trait, respectively.

 The above models are suitable to generate summary statistics which can be later meta-analyzed (see [Dajiang Liu (2014) Nature Genetics](http://www.nature.com/ng/journal/v46/n2/abs/ng.2852.html)).
-Rvtests implemented the above method and the results can be further analyzed in RareMetals ([link](http://genome.sph.umich.edu/wiki/RareMETALS)).
+Rvtests implemented the above methods and the results can be further analyzed by RareMetals ([link](http://genome.sph.umich.edu/wiki/RareMETALS)) for quantitative trait and RareMetals2 ([link](http://genome.sph.umich.edu/wiki/RareMETALS2)).
-It also worth to mention that our group offered another tool set for meta-analysis ([link](http://genome.sph.umich.edu/wiki/Rare-Metal)).
+It also worth to mention that our group offers another toolset for meta analysis ([link](http://genome.sph.umich.edu/wiki/Rare-Metal)).

 **Explanation of outputs**

+The meta-analysis results come as two files: summary score statistics files (prefix.MetaScore.assoc.gz) and covariance files (prefix.MetaCov.assoc.gz).

+In summary score statistics files, you will obtain these columns:

 - N_INFORMATIVE: Number of samples that are analyzed for association.
 - AF: allele frequency.
 For related individuals, we use BLUE estimator.
 For case-control study, we list overall frequency (adjusted by relatedness if possible), case frequency and control frequency separated by a colon.